 Facebook/Twitter - Social media is often used to provide educational information about our sites.
-For example we have posted information about adders in the past year, as well as warnings about the dangers of fires within the woodlands.
+For example we have posted information about adders in the past, as well as warnings about the dangers of fires within the woodlands.

 Events - The vast majority of our events for families are provided with both a fun and educational element.
 Often a trail will include questions to answer from information boards on the way around.
-The wildlife detective trail at Sadlers Wood in 2022 did exactly this.
+The Wildlife Babies Trail at Sadlers Wood in 2023 did exactly this.

-Interpretation - new and improved in 2022 and found around the site our interpretation provides information about flora and fauna, as well as some history and other interesting facts.
+Interpretation - found around the site our interpretation provides information about flora and fauna, as well as some history and other interesting facts.
 We also try to include temporary interpretation when carrying out certain management work on site to help people understand what work is happening and why.
 In 2020 we introduced the site's tree trail which helps visitors to identify the trees on their walk.